JanssenProject/jans/docs/admin/recipes/benchmark.md

     ```
 2. Copy the following [yaml](https://github.com/JanssenProject/jans/blob/vreplace-janssen-version/demos/benchmarking/docker-jans-loadtesting-jmeter/yaml/load-users/load_users_rdbms_job.yaml) into the folder under the name `load_users.yaml`.

 3. Open the file and modify the sql connection parameters.
-To speed the loading process increase the CPU requests and limits.
+To speed the loading process increase the vCPU requests and limits.

 4. Create a namespace for load-testing.